-With the available quantitative gas library, OPUS GA allows for the identification and quantification of more than 300 gas compounds without the need for calibration.
-Beyond that, OPUS GA provides an interface to measure individual reference spectra and add these to the existing library.
-At any time, existing measurements can be analyzed based on an updated library of reference spectra without the need to rerun the measurement.
-For the expert user, the measured gas spectra can be investigated in detail within OPUS GA.
+With the available quantitative gas library, OPUS GA allows for the identification and quantification of more than 350 gas compounds without the need for calibration measurements.
+Adding a new quantification method for an additional compound just takes a few clicks in OPUS GA.
+Beyond that, individual reference spectra can be measured and added to the existing library.
+At any time, existing measurements can be re-analyzed based on an updated library or modified quantification methods without rerunning the measurement.

-The quantification of gas compounds is based on a unique non-linear fitting algorithm which fits the reference spectrum to the measurement.
-The algorithm allows for an accurate detection and quantification of compounds even in the presence of interfering gas compounds, which are included in the fitting procedure.
-The influence of varying gas temperatures and pressures is considered by the analysis routine.
+The quantification of gas compounds is based on a unique non-linear fitting algorithm which fits a reference spectrum of the target compound to the measured spectrum.
+The algorithm allows for an accurate detection and quantification of compounds even in the presence of high concentrations of interfering gas compounds, which are also considered in the fitting procedure (more details).
+The influence of varying gas temperature and pressure is considered by the analysis routine.

 OPUS GA establishes an easy-to-use graphical user interface to control MATRIX-MG and OMEGA 5 gas analyzers.
 The user can conduct a fast, continuous and fully automated identification and quantification of gas compositions with minimum training effort.
 Expert knowledge in spectroscopy is not required.